aws-samples/alb-sso-mwaa/README.md

 ## Integrate to multiple existing Amazon MWAA environments

-If you need to use an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) to provide OIDC based SSO to a *multiple exsiting* MWAA environment with uniform [Apache Airflow RBAC](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) role access, you only need to complete the steps described below in this section.
+If you need to use an [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/application-load-balancer/) to provide OIDC based SSO to *multiple exsiting* MWAA environment with uniform [Apache Airflow RBAC](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/security/access-control.html) role access, you only need to complete the steps described below in this section.
 Under this option, all HTTPS traffic between your browser and the Amazon MWAA UI console flows through the ALB, and all ALB SSO authenticated users have uniform  access to the multiple existing Amazon MWAA environments.

 ### Setup
 Complete the [prerequisites](#prerequisites), and run the script [setup-venv.sh](setup-venv.sh).